2014 Hrushevsky Street protests: 24–25 January

 Anti-government protesters built three new barricades on Hrushevskoho Street to protect the Euromaidan protest camp on Independence Square.
-Reports suggested a possible rift between the Euromaidan camp and the more radical participants on Hrushevskoho Street.
+Reports suggested a possible rift between the Euromaidan camp and the more radical participants on Hrushevsky Street.

 Verkhovna Rada chairman Volodymyr Rybak stated on Rada TV that the issue of introducing a state of emergency would not be raised at 28 January extraordinary session of parliament since "The only issue that will be raised at the special session will be the current situation.
 The situation is very difficult, and we will consider the peaceful solution to the political crisis in Ukraine".
 Overnight, clashes flared at times but both sides held their positions and by 5 a.m. a temporary truce was made, and by morning the scene was relatively calm.
 However, by 10:30 a.m. fighting broke out.
 Fires from burning tires stretched 70 meters across the street, and flames five meters high divided the sides.
 Berkut police were reported to be firing on protesters once again blindly through the smoke, and using search lights to peer through.

 Closing in on midnight, word spread that Internal Troops were occupying nearby Ukrainian House, strategically between Maidan and the Hrushevskoho barricades, and that they intended to flank their position.
 Protesters launched a pre-emptive strike on the building, in order to wrest control of the position.
 Protesters stormed the building, smashing windows, and lighting parts of the premises on fire.
 Protesters outside created a corridor for police to evacuate the building of their own volition, and the stand-off lasted for six hours until finally police surrendered the building after a peace was brokered by Vitali Klitschko.
 Anti-government protesters who occupied the building claimed to have discovered spent cartridges on the roof, and alleged that police who occupied the building until that morning might have used the rooftop to shoot at demonstrators on 22 January.